-Caroline Martin Sawle A photograph Chapter 10
+Caroline Martin Sawle Photograph

 Janet has been a long-time collector of Martin family history and provided further details about the Sawles in New Zealand.
 In particular her information emphasised that initially after their move to the South Island, the family was quite successful.
 For instance, Freeholder Returns for 1882 show that James Wright Sawle, farmer of Greendale, held 1545 acres valued at £7557.
 His son James held a further 435 acres valued at £2122.
 It was later that his agricultural endeavours came unstuck (p.
 180 in The Complete History), although the bankruptcy hearing in 1897 concluded this was not due to mismanagement and Mrs Sawle (Caroline) was allowed to keep their furniture.

 A Return of the Freeholders of New Zealand, October 1882, Auckland: New Zealand Society of Genealogists, 2010

 Ashburton Guardian (Canterbury), 21 April 1897

 Research into the family of Thomas and Elizabeth Martin of Stithians threw up several mysteries, one of which concerned the fate of their youngest child, William.
 Several possible marriages and deaths were considered in the course of research, but rejected for lack of conclusive evidence.
 Correspondence from Janet Drinnan has prompted the following revisit.